eformsignen/eformsignen.github.io/help/chapter5.rst

 Text and Multiline
 --------------------

-Both Text and Multiline components are used to create text fields.
-The Text component is suitable for short text with 1 to 2 words, and the Multiline component is suitable for long text with more than 1 line.
+Both Text and Multiline fields are used to create text fields.
+The Text field is suitable for short text with 1 to 2 words, and the Multiline field is suitable for long text with more than 1 line.

 |image9|

 **Component Properties**

 .. figure:: resources/text-component-properties.png
-   :alt: Setting Text and Multiline Component Properties
+   :alt: Setting Text and Multiline Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the text/multiline component.
-For example, the ID of the component in which John Doe, Jane Doe, etc. are entered can be named ‘personName’.
+Enters the ID of the text/multiline field.
+For example, the ID of the field in which John Doe, Jane Doe, etc. are entered can be named ‘personName’.

 **② Max Length**